Trying to make art that matters and talk about why.

 •I’m here for inexperienced creatives who want to learn how to tell their own stories, starting with great characters.
 I’m here to set an example that teaches new creatives that you don’t have to wait around to make something.
 Two hands and a desire to work is all it takes, and you can just go!
 Go and show your vision to the world!
 If you’re an artist or designer reading this, and you’re unsure of yourself, you have permission to go and create something no matter how good or bad it is!
 In fact, stop reading and go make something right now if you can!

-•I’m here for producers who need solutions for their character design needs.
-A character is more than just a picture.
-A character represents certain ideas, values, and a vision.
-A character can tell a story, sell a product, bring joy, represent a brand, or more.
-Not every business needs a character.
+•I’m here for producers who need solutions for their visual art needs.
 We live in a complex world that needs all kinds of things, after all.
-But your business needs the character that’s just right.
+But your business needs the visual solution that’s just right.

-If you’re looking to hire and you want to see some concrete demonstration of what I can do for you, or if you’re an ambitious young creative seeking to learn how the professionals do things, I invite you to have a look at my process, or my case studies[coming soon].
+If you’re looking to hire and you want to see some concrete demonstration of what I can do for you, or if you’re an ambitious young creative seeking to learn how the professionals do things, I invite you to have a look at my process, or my timelapse videos.

 If you’re here to hire and you’re already convinced, however, why don’t we start working together right now?